mongodb/mongosql/PLATFORMS.md

 - Changing the name of a buildvariant matrix or axis
 - Moving a variant to a different matrix

+For example, any of the above changes will necessitate updating the URL templates in the release JSON template files.

 ## Adding New Platforms
 This section describes the process for adding support for a new platform.